benjaminy/TenaciousCalf/README.md

 structures that can compete with their transient/mutable cousins in terms of asymptotic and constant-factor performance.
-The main techniques used to get there are chunking to improve memory efficiency and application-controlled hybrid persistence/transience.]
+The main techniques used to get there are chunking to improve memory efficiency and on-demand hybrid persistence/transience.]

 Persistent data structures have been studied for decades, but had little impact on the lives of most working programmers until recently.
-The principal reasons for this changing tide are:
+The principal reasons for the changing tide are:

 * Mainstream applications are increasingly interactive compared to their forebears (network communication, UI, physical controls, etc.).